August 4 – August 17, 2024 in Coronado, Costa Rica

 Students will be split into small, more intimate groups for the program itself so they can participate in more activities, as well as experience a more hands-on approach.

-Can I earn college credit from this program?
+Can I earn college credit?

-Full details on earning college credit can be found here.
+Additional information about earning college credit can be found here.

 Are there any other expenses I will be responsible for?

 Students may want to bring pocket money for their own personal expenses, shopping, personal care items, etc. ($250-$300 should be more than adequate).
 Visa and MasterCard are widely accepted in Costa Rica, followed by American Express, and Discover Card is rarely accepted.
 Parents should ask their credit card companies about their international transaction fees and alert them of the student’s international travel plans beforehand to avoid security holds.